simen/pathbuilder/README.markdown

 Pathbuilder
 ===========

 A simple helper to build url-paths (think restful) in a manner that looks like a method call.
+This gem is intended as a component in rpc-style http client libraries.

     PathBuilder.new.users[5].deactivate.to_s
       => "users/5/deactivate"